3,4-Methylenedioxyamphetamine: Use and effects

-Besides its psychoactive effects, MDA produces sympathomimetic effects such as increased heart rate and blood pressure, among other physiological effects.
+MDA produces sympathomimetic effects such as increased heart rate and blood pressure, among other physiological effects.

 In terms of the individual enantiomers of MDA, (R)-MDA produces psychedelic effects and some entactogenic effects, while (S)-MDA is non-hallucinogenic, produces similar entactogenic effects as the racemate, and has considerable stimulant effects.
-High doses of enantiopure (R)-MDA, in the range of 120 to 200 mg, are described as closely resembling the effects of LSD, for instance doses of 200 to 400 μg.
+High doses of enantiopure (R)-MDA, in the range of 120 to 200 mg, are described as closely resembling the effects of a 200 to 400 μg dose of LSD-25.
 Enantiopure (R)-MDA at high doses produces more robust psychedelic effects than typical doses of racemic MDA.

 The duration of MDA is about 5 to 8 hours and is about 2 hours longer than that of MDMA (3–6 hours).
 Shulgin originally gave a duration of MDA of 8 to 12 hours in PiHKAL, but he later revised this down to only 3 to 6 hours.
-A modern clinical study gave a duration of 6 to 8 hours.
+Modern clinical studies have given an average duration of 6 to 8 hours with a range of 0.9 to 10 hours.
+The drug's onset is 0.7 hours (range 0.3 to 1.1 hours) and its time to peak effects is 2.0 hours (range 1.0 to 3.5 hours).